IBM/ibm-spectrum-scale-install-infra/README.md

 Cluster Membership
 ------------------

-All hosts in the play are configured as nodes in the same cluster.
+All hosts in the play are configured as nodes in the same Spectrum Scale cluster.
 If you want to add hosts to an existing cluster then add at least one node from that existing cluster to the play.

 You can create multiple clusters by running multiple plays.